GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 ### Aggregate all interactions per page

-Once we’ve defined what the latency of an interaction is, we’ll need to compute an aggregate value for a page load, which may have many user interactions.
+Once we've defined what the latency of an interaction is, we'll need to compute an aggregate value for a page load, which may have many user interactions.
 Having an aggregated value enables us to:

 * Form correlations with business metrics.